Strategic Planning Facilitators

 Once you have completed the work on strengths use the same process for weaknesses.

 Your Strengths and Weaknesses

 I like to facilitate the discussion of the client’s strengths and weaknesses last.
 When all of your competitor’s strengths are on the table you will be much more selective in describing your own.
 The list you prepare will be far shorter and more powerful than one created by brainstorming.
 These lists are invaluable later in the process when we explore, “How are you going to win?”
-They will also help you identify your biggest opportunities and threats.

 How To Facilitate a SWOT Analysis | Opportunities